 Yes.
 There are specific tests developed for certain class of foods.
 However, no single method has yet been developed that reliably detects irradiation of all types of foods or radiation dose levels applied.
 Thermoluminescence measurement and electron spin resonance pectroscopy can be used for detecting irradiated spices and meat containing bone tissue.

 Any processing will add to the cost of food.
 In most cases, however, food prices may not necessarily rise just because a product has been treated.
 Many variables affect food costs, and one of them is cost of processing.
 But processing also brings benefits to consumers in terms of availability, storage life, distribution, and improved hygiene of food.
 Radiation processing can have a stabilizing effect on market price of commodities by reducing storage losses resulting in increased availability of produce.

-This will depend on many parameters including type of food, throughput etc. Estimated cost of a typical food radiation processing facility is in the range of Rs.
-6 – 8 crores excluding land cost.
+This will depend on many parameters including type of food, throughput etc. Estimated cost of a typical food radiation processing facility a few years ago were in the range of Rs.
+10 to Rs.
+15 crores excluding land cost.